List of Moomin episodes

 Moomin (楽しいムーミン一家, Tanoshii Mūmin Ikka) is an anime television series produced by Telecable Benelux B.V., that is based on the Moomin novels and comic strips by the Finnish illustrator and author Tove Jansson and her brother Lars Jansson.
-The anime series premiered on TV Tokyo on April 12, 1990 and ended on October 3, 1991 with 78 episodes being made.
-Because of its huge success in Japan, the sequel series, entitled Delightful Moomin Family: Adventure Diary (楽しいムーミン一家 冒険日記, Tanoshii Mūmin Ikka: Bōken Nikki) was made and first aired from October 10, 1991 to March 26, 1992, lasting 26 episodes.
+The anime series premiered on TV Tokyo on April 12, 1990, and ended on October 3, 1991, with 78 episodes being made.
+Because of its huge success in Japan, the sequel series, entitled Delightful Moomin Family: Adventure Diary (楽しいムーミン一家 冒険日記, Tanoshii Mūmin Ikka: Bōken Nikki) was made and first aired from October 10, 1991, to March 26, 1992, lasting 26 episodes.
 The sequel series has only been aired in certain countries outside Japan, where it is featured as the second season of Moomin, combining two series resulting in 104 episodes in total.
-Unlike the original series, the sequel series doesn't have any episodes based on Tove Jansson's books.
-However, part of its episodes are based on Lars Jansson's comic strips, the sequel series doesn't have a narration either, like in the original series.
+Unlike the original series, the sequel series does not have any episodes based on Tove Jansson's books.
+However, part of its episodes are based on Lars Jansson's comic strips, the sequel series does not have a narration either, as in the original series.

 In certain countries like Finland and Sweden, several episodes from the combined list of 104 episodes have been left un-aired.
 In Finland, episodes "The Pirate", "The Imp" and "The Birthday Surprise" were banned due to being too terrifying and "un-Moomin-like", according to the director of the Finnish dub, Jertta Ratia-Kähönen, while in Sweden, episodes "The Pirate", "The Big Explosion", "The Imp", "Snorkmaiden Goes Psychic", "The Water Nymph", "Moominpappa's Second Youth", "Motherly Love", "The Terrible Little My", "Moomin's the Fortune-Teller", "The Fancy-Dress Ball", "The Vampire", "The Phoenix", "The Slug-a-Bed Mushrooms", "Moomin and the Dolphin" and "The Cave" haven't been aired.
 In Norway, "The Pirate", "The Big Explosion", "The Imp" and "Snorkmaiden Goes Psychic" were left out when the show was first dubbed, and were therefore not aired.
-They were first dubbed when the series received a redub for VHS releases (except for "The Imp", which was never dubbed).
-"The Pirate" was dubbed and released only for rentail VHS, even 3 of the 4 episodes was dubbed for home release, they wasn't aired on TV after then home release dubs was beign aired on TV.
+They were first dubbed when the series received a redub for VHS releases (except for "The Imp", which were never dubbed).
+"The Pirate" was dubbed and released only for rental VHS, even three of the four episodes were dubbed for home release, they were not aired on TV after the home release dubs were being aired on TV.
 All 78 episodes from the first series have been shown on Children's BBC in the United Kingdom, but the sequel series has been completely left out.

 In both Norway and Denmark, the show was dubbed twice – one dub for VHS and one for TV.
 This was presumably due to copyright issues, which was a common phenomenon in the Nordic countries.
 This is also why the series was redubbed in Finland in 2017.